Art

 Portrait of Ben Wyatt MLA West Australian Treasurer.

-oil and acrylic on board 2021 Sold
+Acrylic on Board.
+2021 Sold

 About

-Jill explores West Australian life and history and enjoys combining the real and the imagined to allow a narrative to unfurl.
+"Jill explores West Australian life and history and enjoys combining the real and the imagined to allow a narrative to unfurl.

 Stories are often conjured from found objects and paintings are peopled by the odd and obscure.
-Her work engages the viewer with humour and warm humanity.
+Her work engages the viewer with humour and warm humanity."

 “I am a Western Australian figurative artist and work across a wide range of subjects from desert landscapes to portraits.
 I often take inspiration from inland Western Australia and West Australian stories, people and history.
 I like to suggest a narrative in my work.